-The Mechanical Engineering and Applied Mechanics undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org , under the General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs.
+The Mechanical Engineering and Applied Mechanics (BSE) program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org , under the General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs.

 The MEAM program provides our students with an educational experience that combines breadth and depth, to allow them to work, develop, and lead in mechanical engineering practice and research or continue their studies in the best graduate schools – within either traditional engineering and research environments, or in non-traditional multidisciplinary environments at the interface between engineering and a diversity of fields, including medicine, business, and law.